Cogosense/LicensedContractorDemo/README.md

 3. Add CORS support for data sources - see __XDomain__ at https://github.com/jpillora/xdomain

 4. Allow the key that links the data sources to be configurable.
-It is currently hard coded to __"@i_id"__, This is mongodb specific and really should be a data attribute instead, not a meta attribute.
+It is currently hard coded to __"@_id"__, This is mongodb specific and really should be a attribute of the data being described.

 5. Deleting a __Publisher__ does not cleanup any AttributeSers owned by the Publisher.
 They are eft dangling with no owner.